How to Detect an Astrophysical Nanohertz Gravitational-Wave Background: Methods

 \subsection{Frequentist methods}

 While GWB searches usually focus on Bayesian methods, frequentist methods can also be useful, particularly given their significantly faster computational speed.
 The most common frequentist method used in searches for a GWB is the so called optimal statistic (OS, \citealt{OS}), which is an unbiased estimator of the GWB amplitude.
-It is constructed by matching the expected ORF to the measured cross-correlation values under the assumption of a (typically power-law) PSD model.
-This results in the estimated GWB amplitude ($\hat{A}$) and its standard deviation ($\sigma_A$).
+It is constructed by maximizing the likelihood of the measured cross-correlation values under the assumption of an ORF and a (typically power-law) PSD model.
+This results in the estimated GWB amplitude ($\hat{A}$) and the standard deviation of that estimate ($\sigma_A$).
 The ratio of these gives the signal-to-noise ratio, S/N, which can be used as a detection statistic for the presence of a GWB.

 One disadvantage of the OS is that one needs to know the PSD describing the GWB and the intrinsic red noise of each pulsar, which is not known \textit{a priori} in a real dataset.
 One can measure the PSD using Bayesian methods, and use a point estimate (usually the maximum \textit{a posteriori}) to calculate the OS.
 However, this does not take into account the uncertainty of the measured spectrum.
 To do so, \citet{nmos} developed the so called noise-marginalized OS, which calculates the OS for random draws of the spectrum from a Bayesian posterior, thus producing a distribution of OS values.
 Subsequently, \citet{Michele_post_pred_check} have also proposed a related method for interpreting the OS in the context of posterior predictive checking.